fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>Specification of the AI camera

-- Already learned the characteristics of suspicious persons.
+- Model has been trained to identify the characteristics of suspicious persons.
 - When a suspicious person is seen within the angle of view, send the following data via _HTTPS REST_.

 ```sh